software-engr-full-stack/self-serve-billing/README.md

     If you don't want the React dev env to open a browser:
     `( cd client/react && BROWSER=none npm start )`

 6. Optional: Run the webhook.
 You need to install the `stripe` CLI.
+This will run in the foreground.

     `stripe listen --forward-to localhost:4242/webhook`